mzurzolo/STBS/Linux/README.md

 * Click [here](https://downloads.raspberrypi.org/rpd_x86_latest) to start the .iso file download.
 Use [Google Chrome](https://www.google.com/chrome/) as your web browser when you start the download.
 If you're given an option to save or open the file, save it. ![RPD](Pictures/rpd_iso_download.png)
 * After downloading the .iso file, burn it to a flash drive with Etcher, which can be downloaded [here](https://etcher.io/).
 Scroll down until you see assets, and pick the version compatible with your system. ![etcher_downloads](Pictures/etcher_downloads_screen.png)
-    - Select the image
+    - Select the .iso file (it should be in your Downloads folder)
     ![Etcher1](Pictures/etcher.png)
     - Select the flash drive (insert the flash drive into your computer if you haven't already.)
     ![Etcher2](Pictures/etcher2.png)
     - Flash it
     ![Etcher3](Pictures/etcher3.png)

+##### Warning: The next steps vary by computer type.
+If you find them hard to follow, or if you are unsure, DON'T GUESS. [submit a question](QuestionForm.md) or [open an issue](https://github.com/mzurzolo/STBS/issues) with as much information about your computer (brand, model number, etc) as you can provide.
+Specific instructions for your system will be provided.
+Read until you see "First Time Setup" below

 * After flash is complete, reboot your computer without removing the flash drive

-##### Warning: Steps 4 and 5 can be hard to follow because they are heavily dependent on the computer being used.
-They are also done before your computer is fully booted, and therefore vulnerable to destructive accidents.
-If you are unsure, DON'T GUESS. [open an issue](https://github.com/mzurzolo/STBS/issues) or [submit a question](QuestionForm.md) with as much information about your computer (brand, model number, etc) as you can provide.
-Specific instructions for your system will be provided.

 * While the computer is starting up, you need to access the boot menu, which is only available for a short window of time during a reboot.

-  - The boot menu can usually be accessed by hitting one of the F# keys during the first stages of startup.
+  - The boot menu can usually be accessed by holding one of the F# keys during the first stages of startup.
 Try F12 first.
-(F12, F11, F10, and F2, are all commonly used keys for accessing boot menus)
+If that doesn't work, try hold Esc.

-  - You should hit the F# key as soon as you see the first logo appear on your screen, and you may need to hit it more than once.
+  - You should hold the F# key (or Esc) as soon as you see the first logo appear on your screen.

   - Pay attention to any text that may flash on the screen.
 Sometimes it will tell you what F key to hit.
 Look in the corners.